irisyann/url-shortener/README.md

 - Ruby 3.1.3
 - Rails 7.0.4.2
 - PostgreSQL
-- Geocoder
+- Geocoder - for retrieving the geolocation of a user
-- Nokogiri
+- Nokogiri - for retrieving the title tag of a target URL

 ## Deployment

 This app is deployed on Heroku and uses a PostgreSQL database.
 You will need a Heroku account to deploy it yourself.

-## Scaffolding Tools

-This app was built using the following scaffolding tools:

-- Geocoder gem for retrieving the geolocation of a user
-- Nokogiri gem for retrieving the title tag of a target URL

 ## Usage